Tararua Tramping Club

 When is the course

 This year's course starts in early February.
-The course runs for six weeks alternating between evening lectures at the clubrooms, and practical weekends.
+The course runs for seven weeks alternating between evening lectures at the clubrooms, and practical weekends.
 The dates are:

 How much does it cost

-The course fee is $85 and includes maps for the practical weekends, the New Zealand Mountain Safety Council Bushcraft Manual, and transport costs.
-Food is not included in the cost.
+The course fee is $125 and includes maps for the practical weekends, the New Zealand Mountain Safety Council Bushcraft Manual, and transport costs. change cost at top of page please Food and club membership fee are not included in the cost.

-The completed enrolment form and course fee are required prior to the start of the course to secure your place on the course.
+The completed enrolment form, course fee and membership in the club (or submitted application form) are required prior to the start of the course to secure your place on the course.
 The three methods of payment are:

 The three methods of completing the enrolment form are: